zedbooy/Formulaire-et-navigation-entre-activit-s/README.md

-# FormApp

-A simple, beginner-friendly Android application built with Java and XML.
-This application demonstrates how to create a multi-screen form, validate user input, and pass data between activities using explicit Intents.

 ## Project Description
 - **Screen 1 (MainActivity)**: A data entry form where users provide their Name, Email, Phone, Address, and City.
 - **Screen 2 (Screen2Activity)**: A recap screen that displays the information entered in the form.